Matthew Phillips (ice hockey): Professional

 On December 31, 2017, Phillips signed a three-year, $2.325 million entry-level contract with the Calgary Flames.
-Philips made his National Hockey League debut with the Flames on May 19, 2021 against the Vancouver Canucks, finishing the game with two shots on goal in 14:19 of ice time in a 6–2 victory.
+Philips made his National Hockey League debut with the Flames on May 19, 2021, against the Vancouver Canucks, finishing the game with two shots on goal in 14:19 of ice time in a 6–2 victory.

 On August 8, 2021, Phillips signed a one-year, two-way contract extension with the Flames worth $750,000 at the NHL level.
+During the 2021–22 season with the Stockton Heat, the Flames' American Hockey League affiliate, Phillips became the Heat's franchise leader in career goals and points.

+On July 23, 2022, Phillips signed another one-year, two-way contract extension with the Flames worth $750,000 at the NHL level.

+Phillips would spend the majority of the 2022–23 season with the Flames affiliate the Calgary Wranglers, where he led the team in goals and points.
+On December 8, 2022, Phillips was called up to the Calgary Flames, where he would play in two games before being reassigned to the Wranglers.
+Phillips would enjoy significant success during the season, including being named AHL player of the month for November 2022, being named to the AHL All-Star Classic along with teammate Dustin Wolf and coach Mitch Love, and being named to the AHL First All-Star team along with Wolf.